 - Majority of the screen is covered by text

 - Does not meet Instagram’s Community Guidelines

 Instagram is so all-in on Reels that it’s even providing creators with a regular Reels trend report and other insights to provide some inspiration about what’s trending and what creators can do to jump onto those trends.

 2. Continue using Instagram Stories

-You may know that Instagram has more than 1 billion daily active users, but do you also know that half of these users also use Instagram Stories every day?
+You may know that Instagram has more than 1.2 billion daily active users, but do you also know that half of these users also use Instagram Stories every day?
 Instagram Stories has clearly made an impact on how people develop and consume content on Instagram.
-Instagram has consistently released new tools as part of their Stories package to enhance how people can watch and consume stories.
+Instagram has consistently released new tools as part of its Stories package to enhance how people can watch and consume stories.

 - Camera effects: Features like Boomerang and Superzoom can add a unique opportunity to tell a story.